filakhtov/gentoo-use-docs/sys-boot/plymouth.md

 This flag should be disabled, unless there is a need to debug and trace the problem with Plymouth.

-### gdm
-Pass the `--enable-gdm-transition` option to the configure script.
-Enable deprecated support for smooth transition between boot animation and GDM display manager.

-The flag should be disabled, because the feature it enables is deprecated.

 ### gtk
 Pass the `--enable-gtk` option to the configure script.
 Enable the GTK renderer that allows executing plymouth inside a running X11 window session without booting the system.